Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 For traffic light packs that replace vanilla traffic light props one to one.
 This is best for legacy/limited prop packs

 ## MultiSize
 For packs that have traffic lights for different road sizes/ have several variations per road size.
-This requires more prop models than the onesize format, but it can take full advantage of the mod's features
+This requires more prop models than the OneSize format, but it can take full advantage of the mod's features

+make table with check boxes?
 # XML Template

 As a starting point to make a new configuration, use these blank XML templates [here](https://github.com/Cgameworld/TrafficLightReplacer/tree/master/TrafficLightReplacer/Templates) or export them using the mod's [Pack Creator Helper](/documentation/pack-creation/#pack-creator-helper)